 Energy efficiencies and carbon reduction is another key area of focus.
 For our operations we are constantly looking for new ways to reduce our energy consumption, therefore generating less carbon emissions.
-Our target for 2022 is to reduce our absolute greenhouse gas (GHG) emissions by 5%.
-In 2019, progress towards this goal included a capital expenditure project at Array Toronto to upgrade the existing lighting system in the manufacturing plant to LED.
-Additional energy efficiencies and carbon reduction efforts across our production facilities consist of building consolidations, heat recovery projects, energy efficiencies, solar panels, sustainable packaging solutions, transportation impacts and participation in Energy Demand Response programs.
+Progress towards this goal included a capital expenditure project at Array Toronto to upgrade the existing lighting system in the manufacturing plant to LED.
+Additional energy efficiencies and carbon reduction efforts across our production facilities consist of building consolidations, heat recovery projects, solar panels, sustainable packaging solutions, transportation impacts and participation in Energy Demand Response programs.
 To track projects, we have developed a Carbon Reduction Projects Tracker.
 In this tracker we can highlight projects that are under investigation, to be implemented, in progress, implemented and not to be implemented.
 This tracker also allows us to calculate and include the carbon footprint associated with each initiative.
 Projects that have been implemented will also be reflected on our Impact and Aspects Tracker and related department listings.